Back to Perennial Profile Blog

 I fell for the literature and the promises.
 It's hardly the first time.
 Gee, am I surprised?
 Geum species promise so much.
 But do they deliver?
 And if they do, how many years will it take until I figure them out?

-My first Geum in 2014 was Geum avens ‘Mrs. Bradshaw'.
+My first Geums were acquired in 2014, Geum avens ‘Mrs. Bradshaw'.
 Their growth was scraggly.
 The red flowers flopped.
 I yanked them for not being very attractive.

-A nursery picture like this seemed so reassuring at the time:
+A nursery picture like this seemed so attractive when I bought them:

 Geum avens 'Mrs. Bradshaw'

-If I'd have seen the picture below first, I would have passed on it.
+If I'd have seen the picture below first, I would have passed.
 Note to self: always look for a picture of the entire plant and not just the flower.
-The foliage was dandelion like and every time I passed it, I was tempted to yank it.
+The foliage was dandelion like and every time I walked by before it bloomed, I was tempted to yank it as a weed.

 Geum avens 'Mrs. Bradshaw'

-Nor were the flowers held stiffly above the foliage like the picture above at my house.
+Nor were the flowers held stiffly above the foliage (like the picture above) at my house.
 They drooped.
-And they weren't even all that pretty either.
+They were also smaller than I expected and I didn't really find them so pretty from a distance of a foot away.
 I blamed myself.
 I have very limited full sun and these weren't in them.
 So, like any serious gardener, I didn't give up on Geum species entirely.

 I was on a North American Rock Garden trip out west when I saw Geum triflorum the first time.
 Cue the music.
 Heartland plant.
 Dry, sunny spots required.
-I'd even seen it at Georgia State Perimeter College looking great, plopped in a bed, fresh as a daisy in beautiful bloom.
-Yeah, right out of the greenhouse, I suspect!
+I'd even seen it at Georgia State Perimeter College looking great, plopped in a bed, fresh as a daisy in beautiful bloom - right out of the greenhouse, I suspect.

 Geum triflorum foliage

-Surely, given its size, it will look something like this next year with all this foliage.
-If we don't get inundating winter rains, right?
+Surely, given its size, it will look something like this next year with all this foliage, if we don't get inundating winter rains?
 It happened once in 2019 after all.

 Geum triflorum in bloom once upon a time (2019)

 By the way, Geum triflorum's common name is Prairie Smoke because of what happens after the flowers are done.
-Of course, no one told me how I'd have to get down on my knees to notice this effect, however.
-I wanted this plant mostly because I'd already given up on any hope of growing Pasque flower (Pulsatilla vulgaris) in Atlanta.
+No one told me how I'd have to get down on my knees to notice this effect, however.
+I confess I wanted this plant mostly because I'd already given up on any hope of growing Pasque flower (Pulsatilla vulgaris) in Atlanta.
 This seemed reminiscent of it.
 In tiny form, anyway.
+Little did I realize it would be almost as frustrating.

 Geum blooms -- see the prairie smoke?
 Be prepared to go low and squint.